SBD1/2024.2-Castlevania/docs/modulo2/ddl.md

     FOREIGN KEY (id_contratante) REFERENCES Contratante(id_contratante)
 );

-CREATE TABLE Item (
+CREATE TABLE IF NOT EXISTS Item (
     id_item INT NOT NULL PRIMARY KEY,
     nome VARCHAR(200) NOT NULL,
     descricao VARCHAR(200) NOT NULL
 );

-CREATE TABLE Chave (
+CREATE TABLE IF NOT EXISTS Chave (
     bau_requerido VARCHAR(50) NOT NULL
 );

-CREATE TABLE Arma (
+CREATE TABLE IF NOT EXISTS Arma (
     dano INT NOT NULL CHECK (dano BETWEEN 1 AND 1000) );

-CREATE TABLE Consumivel (
+CREATE TABLE IF NOT EXISTS Consumivel (
     id_efeito INT NOT NULL,
     quantidade INT NOT NULL CHECK (quantidade BETWEEN 1 AND 1000), FOREIGN KEY (id_efeito) REFERENCES Efeito(id_efeito) );

-CREATE TABLE Grimorio (
+CREATE TABLE IF NOT EXISTS Grimorio (
     xp_necessario INT NOT NULL CHECK (xp_necessario BETWEEN 1 AND 1000),
     id_habilidade INT NOT NULL,
     FOREIGN KEY (id_habilidade) REFERENCES Habilidade(id_habilidade)
 );

-CREATE TABLE Habilidade (
+CREATE TABLE IF NOT EXISTS Habilidade (
     id_habilidade INT PRIMARY KEY NOT NULL CHECK (id_habilidade BETWEEN 1 AND 1000),
     id_habilidade_dependente INT NOT NULL,
     id_grimorio INT NOT NULL,